gerbless/react-tutorial/flux/readme.md

 })();
 ```

-Then, we code the action creators, responsible of emiting the actions we want to trigger:
+Then, we code the action creators, responsible of emitting the actions we want to trigger:

 ```javascript